Coleman Street: Post 2003 ward

-Coleman Street borders six other wards and occupies an irregular shape of land bounded to the north by Chiswell Street and Eldon Street; to the east by Blomfield Street, Copthall Avenue and a section of Moorgate; to the south by Lothbury and Gresham Street; and to the west by Basinghall Street, Coleman Street itself, Moor Lane and Silk Street.
+Coleman Street borders six City wards and occupies an irregular shape of land bounded to the north by Chiswell Street and Eldon Street; to the east by Blomfield Street, Copthall Avenue and a section of Moorgate; to the south by Lothbury and Gresham Street; and to the west by Basinghall Street, Coleman Street itself, Moor Lane and Silk Street.

 Politics

 Coleman Street is one of 25 wards in the City of London, each electing an alderman to the Court of Aldermen and commoners (the City equivalent of a councillor) to the Court of Common Council of the City of London Corporation.
 Only electors who are Freemen of the City are eligible to stand.
-The Alderman is Peter Estlin and the Common Councilmen are Michael Cassidy, Sophie Fernandes, Stuart Fraser and Andrew McMurtrie.
+The Alderman is Sushil Saluja and its Common Councilmen are Sir Peter Estlin, Deputy Dawn Wright, Philip Kelvin, Shahnan Bakht and John Griffiths.

-Warren Stormes Hale, Lord Mayor of London in 1864, was the ward's most notable civic dignitary.
+Warren Stormes Hale, Lord Mayor of London for 1864/65, was the Ward's most notable civic dignitary.